Associate Product Manager Resume Guide: Example, Template, and Writing Tips

 Examples:

-• Enhanced mobile app usability by implementing user feedback, resulting in a 25% increase in daily active users and a 15% boost in customer retention.
+- Made and enhanced a new mobile app feature by implementing user feedback, resulting in a 25% increase in daily active users and a 15% boost in customer retention.

 Tip #7 – Show progression and growth